Notes on Salmonella

 • Found in humans only.

-• Fecal-oral from people with infected gall-bladders.
+• Fecal-oral spread from people with infected gall-bladders.

 • Increased stomach pH; impaired mononuclear cells as in sickle cell anemia.